kristrev/multi/README.md

 Notes
 -----
-For MNM to work properly, other network managers (for example GNOME's) must be disabled.
+For MNM to work properly, other network managers (for example GNOME's) must be disabled, or interfaces have to be configured with a static IP (then MNM will configure properly).
 Also, make sure that no dhclient instances are running on any of the interfaces you want to configure.
 In order to set interfaces to automatically come up, but don't get an IP (i.e., for use with MNM), set them to manual in /etc/network/interfaces.
 For example: